-The committee documented mitigation activities undertaken since the previous 2018 hazard mitigation plan adoption.
-The committee also developed a prioritized list of future mitigation actions and projects, with care taken to include only those projects which could be considered reasonable and feasible based primarily on capacity, cost, and political feasibility.
+The committee documented mitigation activities undertaken since the previous 2018 hazard mitigation plan adoption and developed a prioritized list of future mitigation actions and projects, with care taken to include only those projects which could be considered reasonable and feasible based primarily on capacity, cost, and political feasibility.

-The future mitigation projects for 2024-2029 identified by the town included:
+The future mitigation projects for 2025-2030 identified by the town included:

-- Severe Windstorm or Tornado: Support the removal and replacement of dead and dying trees that threaten town rights-of-way; encourage GMP to bury power lines when possible; require installation of "hurricane clips" on all new mobile home installations. - Hazardous Materials Transportation Accident: Encourage conversion to alternate heating sources to reduce overall transport of fuels; evaluate hazardous road locations and consider potential realignments and lower speed limits; maintain awareness of VT Alert to notify nearby residents in the event of an incident. - Severe Lightning Storm: maintain accessibility for emergency vehicles to all structures; support the installation of a dry hydrant for fire suppression on the west side of town. - Severe Winter Storm: provide education materials to town residents about emergency supplies and preparation measures; maintain facilities and supplies at Town Hall so that it can be used as a local warming shelter and coordinate with Brandon and Middlebury authorities to provide a regional shelter if needed. - Invasive Species: provide education materials to town residents to discourage spread of aquatic and terrestrial invasives; support the removal of invasive plant species that have phytotoxic properties (e.g. wild parsnip); support the removal and replacement of dead and dying trees killed by invasive insects or pathogens that threaten public safety. - Severe Cold: maintain facilities at Town Hall so that it can be used as a local warming shelter; coordinate with Middlebury and Brandon authorities to provide a regional shelter if needed. - Infectious Disease Outbreak: Work with VT Department of Health to disseminate health information and protective supplies; adopt and update a town Continuity of Operations Plan. - Fluvial Erosion: Line ditches with stone according to the town's road and bridge standards, Replace culverts along Route 53 east of Lake Dunmore with larger size - Severe Heat: Adopt and update a Hot Weather Emergency Response Plan as an annex to the annual Local Emergency Management Plan (LEMP);
+- Severe Windstorm or Tornado: Support the removal and replacement of dead and dying trees that threaten town rights-of-way; encourage GMP to bury power lines when possible; require installation of "hurricane clips" on all new mobile home installations. - Hazardous Materials Transportation Accident: Encourage conversion to alternate heating sources to reduce overall transport of fuels; evaluate hazardous road locations and consider potential realignments and lower speed limits; maintain awareness of VT Alert to notify nearby residents in the event of an incident. - Severe Lightning Storm: maintain accessibility for emergency vehicles to all structures; support the installation of a dry hydrant for fire suppression on the west side of town. - Severe Winter Storm: provide education materials to town residents about emergency supplies and preparation measures; coordinate with Brandon and Middlebury authorities to provide a regional shelter if needed. - Invasive Species: provide education materials to town residents to discourage spread of aquatic and terrestrial invasives; support the removal of invasive plant species that have phytotoxic properties (e.g. wild parsnip); support the removal and replacement of dead and dying trees killed by invasive insects or pathogens that threaten public safety. - Severe Cold: provide education materials to town residents about emergency supplies and preparation measures; coordinate with Middlebury and Brandon authorities to provide a regional shelter if needed. - Infectious Disease Outbreak: Work with VT Department of Health to disseminate health information and protective supplies; adopt and update a town Continuity of Operations Plan. - Fluvial Erosion: Line ditches with stone according to the town's road and bridge standards, Replace culverts along Route 53 east of Lake Dunmore with larger size - Severe Heat: Adopt and update a Hot Weather Emergency Response Plan as an annex to the annual Local Emergency Management Plan (LEMP);

-For many hazards, the town website will provide links to state educational and safety recommendation materials for many residents and property owners.
+For several of these hazards, the town website will provide links to state educational and safety recommendation materials for many residents and property owners.